 There are interviews about the first book with Eugene Woulters at critical-theory.com; with Dave O’Brien for the New Books in Critical Theory series – download or stream; and with Thomas Roueché in Tank Magazine.
 A discussion with Peter Gratton, Eduardo Mendieta and Dianna Taylor is open access in Symposium; and there is a discussion with Antoinette Koleva in Foucault Studies, also in Bulgarian translation in Sociological Problems [Социологически проблеми].

 There are reviews of Foucault’s Last Decade by Kurt Borg in Foucault Studies and in Manchester Review of Books.
-There is one of Foucault: the Birth of Power at the LSE Review of Books by Syamala Roberts; and by Audrey Borowski in Politics, Religion & Ideology (requires subscription).
+There are ones of Foucault: the Birth of Power at the LSE Review of Books by Syamala Roberts; and by Audrey Borowski in Politics, Religion & Ideology (requires subscription).
 A review of both books can be found in The Nation by Bruce Robbins and in 3am Magazine by Peter Gratton (along with Foucault’s The Punitive Society).
 There is a discussion with Dave O’Brien about Foucault: The Birth of Power at New Books in Critical Theory.

 On 26 August 1974, Michel Foucault completed work on Discipline and Punish, and on that very same day began writing the first volume of The History of Sexuality .
 A little under ten years later, on 25 June 1984, shortly after the second and third volumes were published, he was dead.